 Prior to my current position at DCU, I worked as an occasional lecturer and tutor in the School of History, UCD and Department of History, Maynooth University.
-In 2015-16 I was an Irish Research Council Government of Ireland postdoctoral fellow at NUI Galway; this fellowship was awarded to allow me focus on publishing a monograph based on my doctoral research.
+In 2015-16 I was an Irish Research Council Government of Ireland postdoctoral fellow at NUI Galway.

 I was awarded my PhD in 2015 for my thesis, which examined perceptions of and responses to begging and alms-giving in pre-Famine and Famine Ireland, with particular focus on charities and religious denominations.